 “I advise and represent individual and professional clients on a full range of community care issues, including litigation in the Court of Protection.”

-I am a trainee solicitor in the Community Care Law team based at our Brighton office.
-My background is in Welfare Benefits and Community Care Law.
+I am a solicitor in the Community Care Law team based at our Brighton office.
+Prior to Community Care, my background was in welfare benefits, housing and social care law.
 I have 10 years’ experience in the statutory and not-for-profit sector.
-I have a particular interest in the role we play as lawyers holding public bodies to account in relation to their statutory health & social care duties.
-This is even more vital when public purse and resource arguments frequently conflict with clients’ needs.
+I have a particular interest in the role we play as lawyers holding public bodies to account in relation to their statutory health and social care duties.
+This is even more vital when ‘public purse’ and resource arguments conflict with clients’ needs.

-I have a First-class honours degree and a Master’s degree in Philosophy.
+I have a First-class degree in English & Philosophy and a Master’s degree in Philosophy.
 Following the Graduate Diploma in Law at the University of Sussex, I gained a distinction in the Legal Practice Course at the University of Law.
-I am delighted to have a training contract with Martin Searle Solicitors, and look forward to qualifying in 2018.
+I carried out my training contract with Martin Searle Solicitors, and qualified as a solicitor in April 2018.

-I have worked as an English Language teacher and a personal assistant, delivering live-in care to a quadriplegic man.
-This day to day experience of the difficulties faced by those with care and support needs fuels my interest in community care law.
+Before getting into law, I worked as a Benefits Advisor, an English Language teacher and a personal assistant, delivering live-in care to a quadriplegic man.
+This day to day experience of the difficulties faced by those with care and support needs fuelled my interest in disability rights and advocacy.

 I have a life too

 I enjoy organising and promoting social and fundraising events, and run a biannual alternative press fair to raise money for local charities supporting refugees and asylum seekers.
 I write and draw satirical cartoons, prose and children’s fiction.
 I love camping, adventures and getting out into the fresh air with my children.